philsmithies/yoobic/README.md

 ## Bonus

 ```
-The user should be able to chat to one of the masters using messaging
+The user should be able to chat to one of the other users using a messenger
-So the user can get to know them better
+So the user can get to know the community better
 ```